Effective Generation of Closed-form Soliton Solutions of the Continuous Classical Heisenberg Ferromagnet Equation: Direct and inverse scattering theory

 From \eqref{eq:2.5} and \eqref{eq:2.6} it is clear that no information is available on their asymptotics as $\zl\to\infty$.
-In order to get such information, let us derive a different set of Volterra integral equations.
-To do so we need to require that \begin{itemize} \item[a.] $\bm(z)\cdot\bzs$ has an almost everywhere existing derivative $\bm^\prime(z)\cdot\bzs$ with respect to $z$ which has its entries in $L^1(\R)$ .\footnote{Under the first condition, $\bm(z)$ is absolutely continuous in $z\in\R$.
-Hence its {\it pointwise} values make sense and hence it makes mathematical sense to assume that, in addition, $m_3(z)>-1$ for each $z\in\R$.} \item[b.] $m_3(z)>-1$ for each $z\in\R$. \end{itemize} Under the above hypothesis, after straightforward calculations we get
+In order to get such information let us derive a different set of Volterra integral equations.
+To do so we need Assumptions \ref{HP1} and \ref{HP2}, namely that $\bm(x)\cdot\bzs$ has an almost everywhere existing derivative $\bm^\prime(x)\cdot\bzs$ with respect to $x$ which has its entries in $L^1(\R)$, and that $m_3(x)>-1$ for all $x\in\R$.
+Here and thereafter the prime indicates the total derivative with respect to the spatial variable $x$.